 Both of these platforms also include built-in video hosting powered by Wistia, without the additional price tag of a video hosting solution.

 If you’re looking to keep your tech stack to a minimum these two platforms are viable options.

 However, these all-in-one solutions usually aren’t what you’re led to believe.
 While they do a lot, as your business grows and your marketing funnels become more advanced, you’re almost always going to need a marketing automation system or CRM to manage your email contact lists and sales funnels.

-Free Thinkific users can have unlimited members but are limited to 3 courses.
+Free Thinkific users can have unlimited members but are limited to a single course.
 The free plan also lacks some of the most common features most online courses creators desire such as advanced quiz functionality, certificates of completion, progress-based content releases, advanced e-commerce setup, CRM or marketing automation system integrations, affiliate functionality, and design flexibility.

 On the basic plan at $49/month users unlock coupon functionality, affiliate functionality and reporting, dripped content course releases, email integrations, more advanced quizzing options, email integrations, and Zapier triggers.